het-tanis/prolug-labs/Ansible-Labs/11-Ansible-MOTD-Push/step1/text.md

 ### Lab Activities
+Your team has had mistakes because users don't know what server they've jumped into, specifically DEV or PROD environments.
+You have decided to push a message of the day file (MOTD) to all servers to help them know what systems they are on.

 Verify your /root/hosts file and /root/motd_push.yaml file

 Push the motd messages to all servers based on the new variables assigned in the /root/hosts file.